Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

+To analyze the first factor, we report the results on the same classifiers, changing the hyperparameters that influence their corresponding complexity.
+In the case of convex learners, we test different values of the regularization coefficient, while for Resnet18, we increase the number of epochs.
 To analyze the impact of the second factor, we plot the backdoor learning curves when the attacker injects an increasing percentage of poisoning points $p \in \{0.01, 0.1, 0.2\}$ for convex learners and $p \in \{0.05, 0.15\}$ for Resnet18.
 Finally, to study the third factor, namely the size and visibility of the backdoor trigger, we have created the same backdoor curves doubling the size of the patch triggers for MNIST and CIFAR10, and increasing the trigger's visibility for Imagenette.
 Even when a high percentage of poisoning points are injected, for flexible enough classifiers, the loss on the clean test samples remains almost constant.
 Instead, the loss on the test set containing the backdoor trigger is highly affected by the factors mentioned above.
 Both a smaller $\lambda$ or a larger number of epochs (low regularization and thus higher complexity), and larger $p$ (a high percentage of poisoning points added) increase the slope of the backdoor learning curve.
 This means that the classifier learns the backdoor faster.
-When the classifier is sufficiently complex, even a low percentage of low poisoning points suffices to make the classifier learn the backdoor rapidly.
-On the other hand, this does not hold for highly regularized classifiers, which generally learn backdoors slowly.
-Therefore, limiting the classifier complexity by choosing an appropriate regularization coefficient may reduce the vulnerability against backdoors.
-Moreover, our results show that if the size of the trigger is large, the classifiers learn the backdoor faster, especially if they are complex.
-The same conclusion holds when increasing the trigger's visibility, thus shedding light on the familiar trade-off between attacker's strength vs. detectability introduced by Frederickson et al.~\cite{frederickson2018attack}.
-The attacker can increase the trigger size or increase the trigger's visibility to make the backdoor more effective.
-However, at the same time, these changes enable the defender to detect the attack more easily.
+When the classifier is sufficiently complex, even a low percentage of low-poisoning points is enough to rapidly induce the classifier to learn the backdoor.
+On the other hand, this does not apply to highly regularized classifiers, which generally exhibit slower learning of backdoors.
+Therefore, limiting the classifier's complexity by selecting an appropriate regularization coefficient may mitigate vulnerability to backdoors.
+Furthermore, our results demonstrate that larger trigger sizes lead to faster backdoor learning by classifiers, particularly when they are not regularized.
+This observation holds when increasing the trigger's visibility, highlighting the well-known trade-off between the attacker's strength and detectability as introduced by Frederickson et al.~\cite{frederickson2018attack}.
+The attacker can enhance the backdoor's effectiveness by increasing the trigger size or its visibility.
+However, these adjustments also make it easier for the defender to detect the attack.